getdatakick/blackholebots/Readme.md

 1. edit ```robots.txt``` file in the root directory

-Before you install this module, you need to edit your ```robots.txt``` file, and add following two lines
+Before you install this module, you need to edit your ```robots.txt``` file, and add following three lines

 ```
 User-agent: *
 Disallow: /blackhole/
+Disallow: /modules/blackholebots/blackhole/
 ```

 2. install module